lofty5276uk/Cricket-for-Newbies/README.md

 <a></a>
 ### **User Goals**

-* A website that is easy to navigate on different devices
+* A website that is easy to navigate on different devices.
+I decided on a basic bootstrap navbar to make the user experience as easy as possible.
 ![image](https://user-images.githubusercontent.com/83220570/126987789-7dd0c224-9a72-4052-986d-8b85859a7707.png)
 * Content that is meaningful and catches the eye
 * Easy on the eye in terms of content colour and layout